- Location: Iowa

 Traffic Schools in IowaPage Overview

 The Iowa Department of Transportation (DOT) keeps track of driving records for every licensed driver in the state.

-If you are convicted of three countable moving violations within a 12-month period, you may be required to attend a driver improvement school through Iowa's Driver Improvement Program to keep your driving privileges.
+If you are convicted of three countable moving violations within a period of 12 months, you may be required to attend a driver improvement school through Iowa's Driver Improvement Program to keep your driving privileges.
 The course may also be required if you were convicted of speeding 25-29 miles over the legal limit.